collectifrivage/sass-linear-expression/README.md

 ### Units

-`linear-expression()` accepts all absolute CSS units (cm, mm, in, px, pt, pc), although the output will always by in pixels.
+`linear-expression()` accepts all absolute CSS units (cm, mm, in, px, pt, pc), although the output will always be in pixels.

 This is made possible by SASS's support of real-world unit calculations, as detailed in the [SASS documentation of numeric units](https://sass-lang.com/documentation/operators/numeric#units).